Strategic economic development plans are integral to achieving measurable, sustainable economic growth and quality of place.

 Long-term, strategic programs might include:

-In brief, the headline says it all: never stop updating.
+Especially in light of the current economy, many unknowns and the pandemic, the heading for this section says it all: never stop updating.
 Continuously evaluate your plan and your progress.
 This is the best way to make sure your plan aligns with the needs and goals of your community.

 Dan Botich is a senior economic development professional with SEH of Indiana and leader of the SEH economic development team in Indiana, Michigan and Wisconsin.
 Contact Dan for additional insight into how to create a strategic economic development plan.
 Contact Dan